 “Why is a girl’s wedding the biggest day of her life?”, Kabir asks us audience in the Amazon Prime series Made in Heaven (Also, one of the most loved quotes from Made in Heaven).
 The only possible answer to that can be – such has been our custom for centuries!
-No matter what degrees a girl earns or how successful her career is, her wedding is celebrated as her biggest success.
+No matter what educational degree a girl earns or how successful her career is, her wedding is celebrated as her biggest success.
 This does not vary based on the division of the class construct.
-Rich or poor, urban or rural, the theory is applicable to every girl in Indian society.
+Rich or poor, urban or rural, the theory applies to every girl in Indian society.

 A woman’s independence is looked upon suspiciously most of the time.
-Financial independence is something that is more expected from a boy, obviously because he has to provide for his wife and the entire family.
-Such a thing is never appreciated from a girl.
+Financial independence is something that is primarily expected from a boy, obviously because he has to provide for his wife and the entire family.
+Such a thing is never appreciated when a girl does it.
 It’s fine to have a decent degree or maybe even a job.
-But rooting for a bigger aspirations other than one suitable husband is a big NO!
+But rooting for bigger aspirations other than a suitable husband is a big NO!

 The whole idea of marriage is dictated by “What will people say?”
-Ain’t all the grandeur and festivities today just reduced to a fluke?
+Isn’t all the grandeur and festivities today just reduced to a fluke?